-Investment in unquoted shares of stock represents ownership of the Company in FEI (Note 11) and Taguig Lake Development Corporation.
-These investments are classified as financial assets at FVOCI as the Company does not participate in the financial and operating policy of the investee would which manifest control, joint control or significant influence.
-These investments are stated at cost less impairment loss since there is no quoted price in an active market.
+Investment in unquoted shares of stock represents ownership of the Company in Forum Exploration, Inc. (FEI) and Taguig Lake City Development Corporation (TLCDC).
+These investments are classified as financial assets at FVOCI as the Company does not participate in the financial and operating policy of the investee which manifest control, joint control or significant influence.
+The Company believes that the carrying amount of these unquoted shares of stock approximates fair value.

 Investment in quoted shares of stock represents ownership investment in Philippine Estates Corporation (PHES), a publicly listed Company.
-The fair value of these shares has been determined directly by reference to published prices in the active market.
+The fair value of these shares has been determined directly by reference to published prices in the active market